GPrathap/LineFollowingRobot/README.md

 ## Color Sensor Calibration

 This is nothing but need to find a value for black and white space.
-This can be done in Matlab or using  LEGO Mindstorms SDK, This Matlab script can be used to read the colour sensor values:

-This is the  LEGO Mindstorms configuration to read the colour sensor values.
+This can be done in Matlab or using  LEGO Mindstorms SDK, This is the  LEGO Mindstorms configuration to read the colour sensor values.
 In this, I have added an additional sensor (touch) for the convenience.
-First, it reads black or white and when it press it reads again.
-In this first, it should read white and then black.
+First, reads black or white and when it press again it reads again.
+In here, it should read white and then black.
 ![Optional Text](../master/images/image_1.png)
 ![Optional Text](../master/images/image_2.png)